RomansVeveris/sellfy-table-test/README.md

 # Sellfy table

-Web application that displays a list of products in a table format.
+- Web application that displays a list of products in a table format.-
-React + TypeScript project using Vite and Tailwind CSS.
+- React + TypeScript project using Vite and Tailwind CSS.

 ## Technologies